dennishamrick/UTSW-CellXGene-Seurat-Toolkit/README.md

 ### 4b.
 Convert feature IDs from ENSMBL IDs to gene symbols.
 By default, CellXGene datasets use ENSEMBL IDs for feature IDs.
 These are useful but non-human readable.
 They can be converted to gene symbols with the script `edit_gene_names.py`.

 Activate your conda environment:

 `conda activate cellxgene`

 Change directory to whereever you have the script downloaded:

 `cd Downloads/UTSW-CellXGene-Seurat-Toolkit`

 Run the script

 `python3 edit_gene_names.py`

 The script will ask for an h5ad file, input the exact path of the h5ad file with its name.

 `Enter your .h5ad path: /Documents/myfile.h5ad`

-It will edit the gene names and output a file `myfile_updated_genenames.h5ad`.
+It will edit the gene names and output a file:

+`myfile_updated_genenames.h5ad`.

 # Step By Step - Analysis

 ## 1. Open your file in cellxgene and subset your group of interest.
 Change directory to whereever you have your h5ad file stored.

 `cd Downloads/MyCellXGeneDatasetFolder`

 Activate your conda environment:

 `conda activate cellxgene`

 Launch your file:

 `cellxgene launch myfile.h5ad`

 If you have performance issues, you can use

 `cellxgene launch myfile.h5ad --max-category-items 500`

 You can subset based on gene expression, anatomical location, annotated cell types, or some combination of variables.
 [CellXGene's documentation](https://cellxgene.cziscience.com/docs/01__CellxGene) is very useful and will be helpful in this step.
 ## 2. Merge your annotations into the h5ad file.